PetalLifeStyle/petallifestyle/content/posts/10-interactive-websites-that-will-blow-your-mind-you’ll-wish-you-found-these-sooner/index.md

 > **Add a little friction to your distraction: [*One sec*](https://one-sec.app/)**
 >
 </aside>

+After giving your brain a proper reset, tools like [underrated AI productivity tools](https://petallifestyle.pages.dev/posts/ai-tools-hidden-ai-gems-for-boosting-productivity-you-havent-heard-about-yet/)can help you ease back into focused work without feeling overwhelmed.

-I’ve got a few more lesser-known gems like this up my sleeve — let me know in the comments if you want a Part 2 👀.
-And of course if you know a productivity tool that deserves the spotlight, share it in the comments — someone else might thank you for it!
+I’ve got a few more lesser-known gems like this up my sleeve.
+Let me know in the comments if you want a Part 2 👀.
+And of course if you know a productivity tool that deserves the spotlight, share it in the comments - someone else might thank you for it!

 ---